 Most times when you ride the turbo it’s pretty dull, right?
 Ride outside on the road and an hour sails by in an instant.
 Ride on the turbo, on the other hand, and time does something curious.
 An hour takes about a week.
 It does for me anyway, even though I always chuck intervals into the mix.

 Zwift is like riding outside in that you get into it really quickly.
 The second another rider passes you on the screen or gets a bit of a gap, you want to jump on their wheel.
 Your power shoots up as you try to drag yourself back.
 You’re determined to drop other users on the climbs or at least not to get dropped yourself, and to bag yourself a good King of the Mountains time on one of the segments.
-Then, once you have your King of the Mountains time, you want to beat it.
+Then, once you have your King of the Mountains time, you want to beat it on the next lap.

 Everyone says this when they ride Zwift.
 They get drawn into riding with other people so that turbo training isn’t just bearable, it’s fun.

-Okay, it’s not exactly like going out on the club ride or tearing it up on the road with a bunch of mates, but you can wave at other riders, give an elbow flick when you want someone else to come through and do the work at the front, send real-time encouragement with audio clips, and communicate with the pack via group messages.
-You can also choose to see what’s going on from four different points of view.
-It really is immersive and a million miles from just sitting on the turbo and banging out the intervals on your own.
+Okay, it’s not exactly like going out on the club ride or tearing it up on the road with a bunch of mates.
+But you can wave at other riders, give them a Ride On (a big thumbs up), flick an elbow when you want someone else to come through and do the work at the front, send real-time encouragement and communicate with the pack via group messages.
+You can also choose to see what’s going on from different points of view.
+It's really immersive, and a million miles from just sitting on the turbo and banging out the intervals on your own.

-There’s plenty to explore in the Zwift universe, like workouts that offer lots of choice depending on how much time you have, FTP tests, customisation, and 12 week training plans.
-The pre-programmed workouts are designed to be social and inspiring, so that Zwift becomes a vital part of your training.
+There’s plenty to explore in the Zwift universe over and above just riding around.
+If you’re after structured training then workouts offer lots of choice depending on how much time you have.
+You can set yourself up with a multi-week training programme, and the pre-programmed workouts are designed to be progressive and inspiring, so that Zwift becomes a vital part of your training.